Tina v1.0 is live!

 Previously, Tina's setup required you to wrap your site in a TinaProvider component.
 Tina would only be run from within your site.

-In 0.70.0, we have introduced a "standalone tinacms build process", which instead runs your site's preview in sandboxed iframe.
+In 0.70.0, we have introduced a "standalone tinacms build process", which instead runs your site's preview in a sandboxed iframe.

 This offers several benefits including: